 - Behavior resulting from intoxication or the illegal use of controlled or illicit drugs will incur disciplinary action.

-- Possession of drug paraphernalia and misuse of prescription drugs will be regarded as violations of the Alcohol and Other Drug policy.
+- Possession of drug paraphernalia and misuse of prescription drugs will be regarded as violations of the Alcohol and Other Drugs policy.

 - Alcohol and other drugs possessed or consumed in violation of this policy are subject to confiscation.

-It is the responsibility of students, faculty and staff to know and uphold the Columbia College Alcohol & Other Drug policy.
+It is the responsibility of students, faculty and staff to know and uphold the Columbia College Alcohol and Other Drugs policy.
 In accordance, students and employees must be held accountable for their personal behavior.
 Excessive use, manufacture, possession or distribution of alcohol and/or controlled or illicit substances and the associated behavioral problems will be the basis for disciplinary action.
-Representatives of the College will cooperate with outside authorities in their efforts to enforce existing laws regarding illegal drugs and alcohol.
+Representatives of the college will cooperate with outside authorities in their efforts to enforce existing laws regarding illegal drugs and alcohol.